fluff-lang/fluff/README.md

 > [!IMPORTANT]
 > This project is mentally painful to deal with.
-I will go on a hiatus from it until I get to put my head on place and get back into working on it.
+I will try to keep working on it, however, it will be slower and don't expect me to make daily commits anymore.

 <img align="left" src="images/logo_white.png" width="390px">